Resume address section? LinkedIn on Resume? The 2019 Guide to Contact Information on Resume

 And then you sighed.
 Maybe you are not done with your resume after all.

 But don't worry.
-The experts at Hiration have figured out a way to resolve all your queries around putting address on resume, how to write an address on a resume, whether to include LinkedIn on resume, in addition to general pointers around contact information on resume.
+The experts at Hiration have figured out a way to resolve all your queries around putting a resume address section, how to write an address on a resume, whether to include address on resume or LinkedIn, in addition to general pointers around contact information on resume.

-With 20+ premium designs and 100+ resume templates, all your queries around address on resume should get resolved!
+With 20+ premium designs and 100+ resume templates, all your queries around address resume section should get resolved!

 What is the most important section on a resume?